manoelpqueiroz/galactipy/.gitlab/merge_request_templates/Housekeeping.md

   - [ ] Modifies Cookiecutter pre-gen and/or post-gen hooks, with proper tests being added;
 - [ ] The commit history is logical;
 - [ ] The commit history applies the proper Gitmoji;
-- [ ] The commit title applies imperative mood;
+- [ ] The commit titles apply the imperative mood;
-- [ ] The commit descriptions sufficiently explains design choices;
+- [ ] The commit descriptions sufficiently explain design choices;
 - [ ] Issues marked for automatic closing are accurate;
 - [ ] Issues requiring manual check have been addressed;
 - [ ] The proposed Galactipy version adheres to our view on [EffVer][9].